 How Induction Cooking Works

 An induction hob has an electromagnetic coil underneath its cooking zones.
 When electricity is passed through this coil, it creates a magnetic field that is constantly fluctuating.
-It doesn’t heat up the burner itself however.
+It barely heats up the surface beneath.
 This is why induction hobs are a really safe way of cooking.
 You can turn up one of your induction hobs to full and touch it without burning yourself at all.

 The magic happens when you put a conductive pan on to the hob.
 So, for example, cast iron pans work really well on induction hobs.
 As they are a poor conductor of electricity, the magnetic field creates lots of small electric currents in the pan.
 This is in turn converted into heat.
 The induction hob heats the pan without heating itself up in the process.